elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 This will also sync a copy of the backup DB into Drupal, and brining up this instance took about five minutes.

+The path to the CDN is hard coded in this instance, but we can override this from the Drupal management screen.
+Use `drush` to generate an admin login token, and then go to the following admin screen [http://continuum-test.v2.elifesciences.org/admin/config/services/elife-article-assets-source]().
+You can configure the path to the DCN from this page.
+This is important if you are testing your system with a version of the bot that pushes content into a test CDN location.

 ## Deploying an instance of lax